 Although it probably is the oldest university still working, it was closed for a while.
-In 1964 a secularist politician shut down the institution and transferred its classes to the University of Tunis.
-Ez-Zitouna was reopened in 2012, reorganized, and turned into a university ruled by the Ministry of Higher Education of Tunisia.
+In 1964, a secularist politician shut down the institution and transferred its classes to the University of Tunis.
+Ez-Zitouna reopened in 2012, reorganized, and turned into a university ruled by the Ministry of Higher Education of Tunisia.
 It now has 1,550 students and three faculties: Islamic Studies and Civilization, Islamic law, and Theology.

 University of Salerno.
 Duchy of Benevento (Italy). c.
 848 AD.

 This medical institute was famous in the 10th century, but the exact date of its foundation is unknown.

 It was certainly operating in 848 AD, as there is a document of that date that refers to it as a studium generale.
 And scholars believe it was founded at least 100 years earlier than that.

 By the 11th century, Salerno was receiving students from Europe, Asia, and Africa.